snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/gdpr-tracking/index.md

 import TabItem from '@theme/TabItem';
 ```

-Add an [entity](https://github.com/snowplow/iglu-central/blob/master/schemas/com.snowplowanalytics.snowplow/gdpr/jsonschema/1-0-0) detailing the GDPR basis for processing to every event tracked.
+You can add an [entity](https://github.com/snowplow/iglu-central/blob/master/schemas/com.snowplowanalytics.snowplow/gdpr/jsonschema/1-0-0) detailing the GDPR basis for processing to every event tracked.
 To configure this, provide a `GdprConfiguration` object when setting up a new tracker.

 The only required argument is the `Basis` enum, which contains the six GDPR options.
 A document describing the legal basis for processing can also be provided (as a string), along with the document version and ID.